 Add soy sauce, plum sauce and spices…

 Just a note: If you have not read other recipes on this site you may not know that, oddly enough, Jay is sort of allergic to garlic (of all things!) so I don’t generally use as much garlic as a recipe calls for… so feel free to add more garlic if you love garlic!
 When we were in India, one of my Indian lady friends was teaching me how to cook local dishes over several months.
 Inevitably, it would come to the time when she would add (usually a huge handful of) garlic cloves to the dish.

 I’d reach out my hand and hold up one finger (in a “wait a minute” gesture) before she dumped all that garlic onto the cutting board to chop it.
-Then I’d pick out one small clove and hand it to her… she’d raise her eyebrows practically to her hairline and shake her head, snicker, and proceed.
+Then I’d pick out 1-2 small cloves and hand them to her… she’d raise her eyebrows practically to her hairline and shake her head, snicker, and proceed.
 That was about all the garlic Jay could handle, so eventually our reputation became known and they would tone down the garlic for us.
 We’d often go through the same thing when it came to those fiery hot little green chiles, too, as I am the one who has to limit my chile intake – spicy food can literally make me cry!